Privacy-Lab-Latam-Builders/moodle-web3/README.md

 ## 🌟 Transforming Education with Web3
 By integrating web3 elements like wallet logins, NFT certifications, and decentralized notifications, Moodle Web3 empowers students and educators to explore blockchain technology in a practical setting, promoting understanding and widespread adoption.

+### ZK Developer Program Components
+- Program Content: Covers ZKPs, focusing on ZK-SNARKs and ZK-STARKs using Circom and Halo2.
+- Community Contributions: “Good First Issues” and documentation projects for PSE projects.
+- Mentor-Led Structure: Open to the LATAM region with progressive layers, personalized office hours, and access to PSE repositories.

 ## 🏆 Sponsors
 - Push Protocol ✅
 - PSE ✅